HMS Beagle (H30): Description

 Beagle displaced 1360 LT at standard load and 1790 LT at deep load.
 The ship had an overall length of 323 ft, a beam of 32 ft 3 in and a draught of 12 ft 3 in.
 She was powered by Brown-Curtis geared steam turbines, driving two shafts, which developed a total of 34000 shp and gave a maximum speed of 35 kn.
 Steam for the turbines was provided by three Admiralty 3-drum boilers.
 Beagle carried a maximum of 390 LT of fuel oil that gave her a range of 4800 nmi at 15 kn.
 The ship's complement was 134 officers and ratings, although it increased to 142 in wartime.

-The ship mounted four 45-calibre quick-firing (QF) 4.7-inch Mk IX guns in single mounts, designated 'A', 'B', 'X', and 'Y' from front to rear.
+The ship mounted four 45-calibre quick-firing (QF) 4.7-inch Mk IX guns in single mounts, 'A', 'B', 'X', and 'Y' turrets from front to rear.
 For anti-aircraft (AA) defence, Beagle had two 40 mm QF 2-pounder Mk II AA guns mounted on a platform between her funnels.
 She was fitted with two above-water quadruple torpedo tube mounts for 21 in torpedoes.
-One depth charge rail and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.
-The ship was fitted with a Type 119 ASDIC set to detect submarines by reflections from sound waves beamed into the water.
+One depth charge rail and two throwers were fitted; 20 depth charges were originally carried but this increased to 35 shortly after the war began.
+The ship was fitted with a Type 119 ASDIC set to detect submarines by reflections from sound waves transmitted into the water.

 By October 1940 the ship's anti-aircraft armament was increased when the rear set of torpedo tubes was replaced by a 3 in (12-pounder) AA gun and 'Y' gun was removed to compensate for the additional depth charges added.
-Around December 1941, the ship was converted to an escort destroyer with the replacement of her 'A' gun by a Hedgehog anti-submarine spigot mortar and additional depth charge stowage replaced the 12-pounder high-angle gun.
-The 2-pounder mounts were replaced by 20 mm Oerlikon autocannon and two additional Oerlikon guns were also added in the forward superstructure.
+Around December 1941, the ship was converted to an escort destroyer with the replacement of her 'A' gun by a Hedgehog anti-submarine spigot mortar and more depth charge stowage replaced the 12-pounder high-angle gun.
+The 2-pounder mounts were replaced by 20 mm Oerlikon cannon and two more Oerlikons were also added in the forward superstructure.
 Sometime before June 1944, 'A' gun was reinstalled and the Hedgehog was replaced by a split system, with launchers on each side of the gun.
-To combat German E-boats, a QF 6-pounder gun was mounted at the very tip of the bow.
+To combat German E-boats, a QF 6-pounder gun was mounted at the tip of the bow.

 Construction and service

+The ship was ordered on 4 March 1929 from John Brown & Company at Clydebank, Glasgow, under the 1928 Naval Programme.
+She was laid down on 11 October 1929, and launched on 26 September 1930, as the seventh RN ship to carry this name.
+Beagle was completed on 9 April 1931 at a cost of £220,342, excluding items supplied by the Admiralty such as guns, ammunition and communications equipment.